Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 If you need to access your files offline from outside of a computer, then you can also unlock the mobile option for offline access.
 Make sure that you have the Google Drive apps you need installed into your phone, then when you open a doc, slide, or form, click on the three-dot menu in the upper right of the screen.
 Toggle the switch on for “available offline.”

-Just because you get way more Google drive storage space with your G-Suite and Google Drive Enterprise accounts, doesn’t mean you should be wasting it.
+Just because you get way more Google drive storage space with your Google Workspace (G Suite) and Google Drive Enterprise accounts, doesn’t mean you should be wasting it.
 The storage space that you get on G-Suite is split between Google Drive, Gmail, and Google photos.
 That means that if you have a basic account which allows for up to 30MB of storage, you’re going to run out of space quickly.

 To ensure that you don’t exhaust too much Google Drive space too fast, make sure that you monitor and clean your Drive regularly.
 You can do this by tracking down the available and used space on your Drive.
 Hover over the “upgrade storage” space on your Google Drive home screen, and you’ll see a pop-up showcasing your storage status on all three services.
 If you click on the “I” button, then a list of some of the largest files on your Google Drive will appear, so you can delete what you no longer need.